apollographql/apollo-client/react-docs/source/initialization.md

 <h3 id="creating-provider">Creating a provider</h3>

 To connect your client instance to your component tree, use an `ApolloProvider` component.
-You should be sure to place the `ApolloProvider` somewhere high in your view heirarchy, above any places where you need to access GraphQL data.
+You should be sure to place the `ApolloProvider` somewhere high in your view hierarchy, above any places where you need to access GraphQL data.

 ```js
 import ApolloClient from 'apollo-client';